Siyadi House

 The Siyadi mosque and the Siyadi house behind it.

 Siyadi House, also known as Bayt Siyadi (Arabic: بيت سيادي) is a historic building in Muharraq City, Kingdom of Bahrain.
 It is part of a larger complex of buildings constructed for the pearl merchant Abdullah bin Isa Siyadi, which further includes a mosque and a majlis.
 While the Siyadi House was built under Ahmad bin Jassim Siyadi, the construction of the Siyadi Majlis was initiated by Ahmad bin Jassim Siyadi and the Siyadi Mosque was a shared initiative of Isa and Jassim bin Yousif Siyadi.
-It is also a part of the Bahrain pearling trail, the second UNESCO World Heritage Site in the country.
+It is also part of the Bahrain pearling trail, the second UNESCO World Heritage Site in the country.

 History

 The Siyadi family arrived to Bahrain in the early 19th century and settled close to the rulers’ houses in the Sh.
 Abdallah neighbourhood.
 The family's wealth originated from their involvement in the pearl trade, which blossomed in Muharraq in the 19th century.